kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 slim = tf.contrib.slim
 ```

 Then we will state the information about the dataset and the files we need to locate.
 We create a labels to name dictionary for us to know what our predictions are.
-Note that the image_size must be kept at 299 if you want to restore variables from the fully-connected (FC) layers of the checkpoint model, since the shapes of these FC layers would have to change if you change the image_size.
-If you want to change the image_size, you would have to exclude some FC layers scope names when restoring with a saver (which we shall see later on).
-These scope names can be found by inspecting the official TF-slim inception-resnet-v2 model file.

 ```python
 #================ DATASET INFORMATION ======================